Umar (Marvel Comics): Publication history

+Enter Umar!
+Art by Bill Everett (1966).

 Umar first appeared in Marvel Comics' Strange Tales #150, in a Doctor Strange story written by Roy Thomas, and illustrated by Bill Everett under the editorial eye of Stan Lee.
 In the final panel of the previous month's Strange Tales #149 (written by Dennis O'Neil), however, her debut appearance was foreshadowed under a different name.

 NEXT MONTH...
 The dramatic defeat of Kaluu -- and the introduction of the intriguing and totally unforgettable villainess of all time -- KARA Can you afford to miss it!

 The cover of #150, however, ran the teaser "Exit Kaluu... enter Umar!" with her initial rendering.
 Appearing within on the final (tenth) page, Umar then spends most of issue #151 as a narrative tool, recapping the events which occurred during her banishment, for the benefit of the returning and new readers alike.

 She has served as a major adversary Earth's Sorcerer Supreme, Doctor Strange.
 Her family ties would lead her to cross paths with Doctor Strange many times during the course of her publication history, during which she would work with her brother against Strange, and was not above exploiting Strange's romantic relationship with Clea to manipulate the sorcerer.

 In 2005 Marvel published the miniseries Defenders: Indefensible, by Keith Giffen, J. M. DeMatteis, and Kevin Maguire, in which the Defenders reunited to confront Umar and Dormammu.

 In The Defenders (vol. 2) #3 (November 2005), Umar uses her magic to enchant the Hulk in order to seduce him and take advantage of him sexually, but is frustrated that the act of copulation with him lasts only six minutes, and angered when he reverts to his human form of Bruce Banner.
 The scene that drew criticism for its treatment of what was an act of non-consensual sex.

 Umar later uses this tactic again in The Incredible Hulks #633 (September 2011).